jaredh123/angular-fridge-list/README.md

 ##  **Fridge Website**

-#### Epicodus independent project Week 3 and 4 of JavaScript, created April 5th, 2019
+#### Epicodus independent project for Weeks 3 and 4 of JavaScript, created April 5th, 2019
 #### By Jared Hanson

 ----------